-New Zealand could be looking at its third female Prime Minister if Labour wins the next election, but Jacinda Ardern was in her new job less than 24 hours before being confronted with the one question that women can’t seem to escape, possible future Prime Minister or not – how will she juggle children and career?
+Jacinda Ardern was in her new job as Labour leader less than 24 hours before being confronted with the one question that women can’t seem to escape, Prime Minister or not – how will she juggle kids and career?

 If an employer asked a female candidate “do you plan to have children?” they could be seen to be discriminating.
 NZ media should ponder this